 Enrolling the kids in a ski school program is great if you’re not the best teacher, and wish time to ski on your own.
 Kids are pretty resilient in ski school.
 Once the parents have left for the day, they respond quite well to their instructors, especially if they want to learn skiing and boarding.

 If you or your child are a little hesitant, speak to the instructor ahead of time to get an idea of what kids will be learning and where they’ll be, so you can watch from afar if you’d like.
 It may also be appropriate to enroll them in shorter, half-day sessions, depending on their age and temperment.

 There are a wide variety of ski shops and equipment suppliers in Adelboden village from whom you can rent ski and snowboard equipment, so you don’t have to haul it across the Atlantic.
-We rented gear from local Intersport Dealer or Oester Sport, who’ve been in business for decades and really know their ski/boarding equipment.
+We rented gear from local Intersport Dealer and Oester Sport, who’ve been in business for decades and really know their ski and boarding equipment.

-You can reserve online ahead of arrival; just be prepared to provide height & weight measurements in metric!
+You can reserve online ahead of arrival; just be prepared to provide height and weight measurements in metric!